 Unsurprisingly, clean strings sound drastically better than grime-coated ones.
 Professionals have the liberty to change their strings before every gig.
 We’ll have to contend with milking the most tone out of every acoustic guitar string set.

-The simplest way to do it is to use a cotton swab or cleaning cloth.
+While we do have a full article on cleaning guitar strings, the simplest way to do it is to use a cotton swab or cleaning cloth.
 Wipe the strings with a cleaning cloth after every session of play to maintain them.
 You can also splurge on a nifty clamp-style string/fretboard cleaner.

 However, if you’ve been putting off cleaning the strings for a while, they can turn black with grime.
 Such strings will sound dull and listless.
 They need to be deep cleaned, or worse yet, replaced.
 For deep cleaning (or to remove build-up), any form of isopropyl rubbing alcohol and a cleaning cloth will restore the tone and sparkle.